UniversalDependencies/docs/_u-feat/Style.md

 This feature could be used
 in many languages but only a few choose to actually annotate it.
-Seen in Bulgarian, Czech, Danish, Finnish and Hungarian.
+Seen in Bulgarian, Czech, Danish, English, Finnish and Hungarian.

 ### <a name="Arch">`Arch`</a>: archaic, obsolete